mbbu/16S_Accreditation/Dada2_report.md

 ### Figure 13.
 Phylum abundance in relation to BV status across the samples
 ![Phylum nice](https://user-images.githubusercontent.com/57720624/114185635-9d455e80-994e-11eb-9d76-b0627b9e55c6.png)

-The dominant phylum across the different samples regardless of the BV status is Fusobacteriota while Bacteroidota is the second most dominant in BV positive.
+The dominant phylum across the different samples regardless of the BV status is Fusobacteriota, while Bacteroidota is the second most dominant in BV positive samples.

 ### Figure 14.
 Genus abundance in relation to BV status across the samples
 ![Genus](https://user-images.githubusercontent.com/57720624/114182895-dfb96c00-994b-11eb-9477-b6c5271acfea.png)

-There are different dominant genus according to the BV status as shown above
+There are different dominant genus according to the BV status, as shown above.
+Notably, lactobacillus is significantly reduced in the BV negative samples, in agreement with the literature.